sjparkinson/fastly-service-bootstrap/README.md

 How to limit to one master deploy at a time in CircleCI, https://discuss.circleci.com/t/serializing-deployments/153.

-Caching the Terraform state file between deploys, https://circleci.com/docs/2.0/caching/.
+~Caching the Terraform state file between deploys, https://circleci.com/docs/2.0/caching/.~, no need for a Fastly only configuration we can just import the state on every build and keep it simple.

 Passing the plan between CircleCI jobs in the workflow, https://circleci.com/docs/2.0/workflows/#using-workspaces-to-share-data-among-jobs.